Semiparametric Conditional Factor Models in Asset Pricing: Estimation Method

 \subsection{Comparing Methods}

 How does our regressed-PCA compare with existing methods that have been proposed in the literature?
+What are the advantages of our regressed-PCA?

-First, the projected-PCA of \citet{Fanetal_ProjectedPCA_2016} applies the standard PCA to the projected data\textemdash$\{\Phi(Z_t)(\Phi(Z_t)^{\prime}\Phi(Z_t))^{-1}\Phi(Z_t)^{\prime}Y_t\}_{t\leq T}$.
-The regression in the regressed-PCA is designed to extract $Z_t$ from the common component for a consistent estimation, whereas the projection in the projected-PCA is designed to remove the noise in the factor loadings for a more efficient estimation.
-Therefore, the projected-PCA may fail to provide consistent estimates when $Z_t$ is time-varying.
-Indeed, as discussed by \citet{Fanetal_ProjectedPCASupp_2016} and further investigated by \citet{Fanetal_StructuralDeep_2022} and \citet{Chengetal_UniformPredictive_2020}, one may need to impose certain smoothness conditions on how $Z_t$ varies with $t$ to ensure the consistency of the projected-PCA.
-Our regressed-PCA does not require such conditions.
-Moreover, the projected-PCA may require that certain observations be dropped in order to obtain a balanced panel, while regressed-PCA is applicable to unbalanced panels.
+First, the projected-PCA proposed by \citet{Fanetal_ProjectedPCA_2016} applies PCA to the series $\{\Phi(Z_t)(\Phi(Z_t)^{\prime}\Phi(Z_t))^{-1}\Phi(Z_t)^{\prime}Y_t\}_{t\leq T}$.
+In contrast, our regressed-PCA applies PCA to the series $\{(\Phi(Z_t)^{\prime}\Phi(Z_t))^{-1}\Phi(Z_t)^{\prime}Y_t\}_{t\leq T}$.
+The two methods are fundamentally different: regressed-PCA applies PCA to estimated coefficients, while projected-PCA focuses on fitted values.
+The regression step in regressed-PCA is designed to extract $Z_t$ from the common component for consistent estimation, whereas projected-PCA aims to remove noise in non-time-varying factor loadings to achieve efficiency in estimation.
+Consequently, projected-PCA may yield inconsistent estimates when $Z_t$ is time-varying.\footnote{For instance, as illustrated in \eqref{Eqn: Model: Vector}, we have $Z_t(Z_t^{\prime}Z_t)^{-1}Z_t^{\prime}Y_t \approx Z_t\Gamma f_{t}$, which does not conform to a factor structure unless $Z_t$ remains constant over $t$.
+Therefore, applying PCA to $\{Z_t(Z_t^{\prime}Z_t)^{-1}Z_t^{\prime}Y_t\}_{t=1}^{T}$ can result in failure to estimate $f_t$.} As noted by \citet{Fanetal_ProjectedPCASupp_2016} and further investigated by \citet{Chengetal_UniformPredictive_2020}, ensuring the consistency of projected-PCA may necessitate imposing smoothness conditions on how $Z_t$ varies with $t$, which our regressed-PCA does not require.
+Additionally, projected-PCA often requires dropping certain observations to maintain a balanced panel, whereas regressed-PCA is applicable to unbalanced panels.

+While \citet{Kimetal_Arbitrage_2019} extend projected-PCA to accommodate nonzero $\alpha(\cdot)$, they do not develop an inference procedure.
+Similarly, \citet{Fanetal_StructuralDeep_2022} extend projected-PCA by employing deep neural networks and propose a local version to capture slowly changing alphas and betas.
+However, while neural networks can alleviate the curse of dimensionality for prediction tasks, they are not typically well-suited for inference\textemdash a key focus of our paper.
+Our regressed-PCA not only allows for nonzero $\alpha(\cdot)$ but also provides formal testing procedures, which are crucial for evaluating and comparing factor models.
+Moreover, by incorporating rapidly varying $Z_t$, our regressed-PCA is able to capture abrupt changes in both alphas and betas effectively.

+Second, consider the least squares estimation approach introduced by \citet{Parketal_FactorDynamics_2009}, which is at the core of the IPCA of \citet{Kellyetal_Characteristics_2019}.
+The least squares method minimizes the following objective function: